NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

-\*\_slab.ger – Error file.
+\*\_slab.ger - Error file.
 Input errors are reported here.

-\*\_slab.out – Summary of inputs, location data, and grid coordinates
+\*\_slab.out - Summary of inputs, location data, and grid coordinates

-\*\_slab.gtp – Monthly ground temperatures and EnergyPlus idf objects
+\*\_slab.gtp - Monthly ground temperatures and EnergyPlus idf objects

 ### EnergyPlus idf Objects from Slab Program

-If the objects are placed in the normal EnergyPlus input IDF file using the “GroundHeatTransfer:Slab:” prefix, then the values resulting from the Slab preprocessor will be automatically included in the simulation at run time.
+If the objects are placed in the normal EnergyPlus input IDF file using the "GroundHeatTransfer:Slab:" prefix, then the values resulting from the Slab preprocessor will be automatically included in the simulation at run time.
 The surfaces can reference these values using Outside Boundary Conditions of:

 n GroundSlabPreprocessorAverage